How to Ensure HIPAA-Compliant Billing

-When you hear HIPAA, you might think about medical reports, treatment plans, or progress notes.
+When you hear someone reference HIPAA (aka the Health Insurance Portability and Accountability Act), you might think about client’s diagnoses, treatment plans, or progress notes.

-But did you know that HIPAA-privacy regulations also cover billing and how you get paid for providing therapy?
+But did you know that HIPAA’s privacy regulations also cover billing and how you get paid for providing therapy?

 It’s true.

-Whether you’re billing for self-pay or insurance sessions, you must have a HIPAA-compliant billing process.
+Whether you’re doing private pay or billing insurance, it’s essential that you have a HIPAA-compliant billing process.

 This is especially important when you’re offering telehealth or teletherapy services, since you’re not accepting payment at the point of service as you would with in-person appointments.